 Determine a Realistic Budget and Debt Repayment Plan

-To achieve your financial goals, create a realistic budget and debt repayment plan.
-Assess your income and expenses to determine how much you can allocate towards debt repayment each month.
-Consider adopting a debt repayments strategy, such as the snowball method or avalanche method, to efficiently tackle your debts.
+Create a realistic budget and repayment plan.
+Assess your income and expenses to determine how much you can allocate toward debt each month.
+Consider using the snowball (smallest balance first) or avalanche (highest APR first) method—pick the one you’ll actually stick with.

 Implementing Effective Debt Management Strategies: Take Action